slr71/portal2/README.md

 # CyVerse User Portal

-The CyVerse User Portal is a place for user account and resource management.
+The CyVerse User Portal is the place for user account and resource management.

 # Requirements